 There’s also some indication, however, that certification is vital to longterm employment in cloud computing.
 You can break into the industry and start flexing your IT muscle, but the odds are high that you won’t be there long before the degree of difficulty points you toward certification.

 Among survey respondents, 73 percent worked in the field for three or fewer years before getting a certification, and 30 percent didn’t even make it an entire year before getting a cert.

 There’s a fair amount of freedom to move around in cloud computing.
 We asked survey respondents to identify the industry in which they are currently employed, and no one field captured even 20 percent of the overall group.

 Popular employment sectors include computer and network consulting, which claims 18.2 percent of those surveyed; local, state, and federal government (16.7 percent); software (12.1 percent); finance (10.6 percent); education (6.1 percent); and business services (6.1 percent).

 For teens and young adults who are considering cloud computing as a potential career, definitely don’t rule out higher education.
 Among survey respondents, 81 percent pursued their education far enough to hold some level of university degree, including 36.7 percent who topped out with a bachelor’s degree, and 35.6 percent who went one step further and claimed a master’s degree.

 There’s more information to come from our survey.
 Over the coming months, we’ll be posting additional findings online at CertMag.com, where you can also find ongoing dispatches from our 2018 Salary Survey.

-TABLE TALK : How satisfied are certified information security professionals with their training and certification experience?
+TABLE TALK : How satisfied are certified cloud computing professionals with their training and certification experience?